FingerRec/Self-Supervised-Temporal-Discriminative-Representation-Learning-for-Video-Action-Recognition/readme.md

 # Self-Supervised Temporal-Discriminative Representation Learning

-The source code for our paper "Self-Supervised Temporal-Discriminative Representation Learning for Video Action Recognition"
+The source code for our paper "Self-Supervised Temporal-Discriminative Representation Learning for Video Action Recognition" [paper](https://arxiv.org/abs/2008.02129)

 ## Overview

 > Our self-supervised VTDL signifcantly outperforms existing self-supervised learning method in video action recognition, even achieve better result than fully-supervised methods on UCF101 and HMDB51 when a small-scale video dataset (with only thousands of videos) is used for pre-training!
-The manuscript will be upload recently!

 ![sample_acc.png](https://i.loli.net/2020/07/04/WENzTnSv8f6cLyR.png)